 Specialized decision procedures are a way of proving consensus algorithms.
-They were used to prove Paxos [39], which could itself be used in the aforementioned crash fault tolerant distributed ledgers.
+They were used to prove Paxos [40], which could itself be used in the aforementioned crash fault tolerant distributed ledgers.
 Crash fault tolerant consensus algorithms were manually encoded with their invariants and properties to prove formulae using the Z3 SMT solver [24].
 Decision procedures also proved the safety of Byzantine fault tolerant consensus algorithms when f = t [9] but not their termination.
-Similarly, a proof by refinement of the safety of a Byzantine variant of Paxos was proposed [40] but its liveness is not proven.
+Similarly, a proof by refinement of the safety of a Byzantine variant of Paxos was proposed [41] but its liveness is not proven.
 These decision procedures require the user to fit the specification into a suitable logical fragment.

-Explicit-state model checking fully automates verification of distributed algorithms [31, 68].
-It allows to check the reliable broadcast algorithm [32], a common component of various blockchain consensus algorithms [18, 19, 46].
-TLC [68] checked a reduction of fault tolerant distributed algorithms in the Heard-Of model that exploits their communication-closed property [16].
-And the agreement of consensus algorithms was proved in the asynchronous setting [53].
-These explicit-state tools enumerate all reachable states and thus suffer from state explosion.
+Explicit-state model checking fully automates verification of distributed algorithms [32, 72].
+It allows to check the reliable broadcast algorithm [33], a common component of various blockchain consensus algorithms [47, 19, 18].
+TLC [72] checked a reduction of fault tolerant distributed algorithms in the Heard-Of model that exploits their communication-closed property [16].
+And the agreement of consensus algorithms was proved in the asynchronous setting [55].
+These tools enumerate all reachable states and suffer from state explosion.

 Symbolic model checkers [13] cope with this explosion by representing state transitions efficiently.
-NuSMV and SAT helped check consensus algorithms for up to 10 processes [64, 65].
-Apalache [33] uses satisfiability modulo theories (SMT) to check inductive invariants and verify symbolic executions of TLA+ specifications of the reliable broadcast and crash fault tolerant consensus algorithms but requires parameters to be fixed.
+NuSMV and SAT helped check consensus algorithms for up to 10 processes [68, 69].
+Apalache [34] uses satisfiability modulo theories (SMT) to check inductive invariants and verify symbolic executions of TLA+ specifications of the reliable broadcast and crash fault tolerant consensus algorithms but requires parameters to be fixed.
 These tools cannot be used to prove (or disprove) correctness for an arbitrary number of processes.

 Parameterized model checking [23] works for an arbitrary number n of processes [11].
-Although the problem is undecidable [6] in general, one can verify specific classes of algorithms [27].
-Indeed, distributed algorithms with a ring-based topology were checked with automata-theoretic method [2] and with Presburger arithmetics formulae verified by an SMT solver [58].
-Bosco [60] has been the focus of various parameterized verification techniques [7, 41], however, it acts as a fast path wrapper around a separate correct consensus algorithm that remains itself to be proven.
-The condition-based consensus algorithm [49, 50] was verified [7] with the Byzantine model checker ByMC [34, 36, 38], only under the condition that the difference between the numbers of processes initialized with 0 and 1 differ by at least t.
-Recently, the crash fault tolerant Ben-Or consensus algorithm was proved correct with a probabilistic reasoning extension of ByMC [10].
+Although the problem is undecidable [6] in general, one can verify specific classes of algorithms [28].
+Indeed, distributed algorithms with a ring-based topology were checked with automata-theoretic method [2] and with Presburger arithmetics formulae verified by an SMT solver [61].
+Bosco [63] has been the focus of various parameterized verification techniques [42, 7], however, it acts as a fast path wrapper around a separate correct consensus algorithm that remains itself to be proven.
+The condition-based consensus algorithm [53, 52] was verified [7] with the Byzantine model checker ByMC [37, 39, 35], only under the condition that the difference between the numbers of processes initialized with 0 and 1 differ by at least t.
+Recently, almost-sure termination was proved by assuming a round-rigid adversary [10], but this is insufficient to prove our termination.
 In this paper, we also exploit ByMC but prove the Byzantine consensus algorithm [19] of an existing blockchain [20].

-8 CONCLUSION
+8 Conclusion

 We presented the first formal verification of a blockchain consensus algorithm thanks to a new holistic approach.
-Previous attempts to formally verify the liveness of blockchain consensus consisted of verifying different parts of the consensus algorithm without verifying the sum of the parts.
 By modeling directly the pseudocode into a disambiguated threshold automaton we guarantee that the "actual" algorithm is verified.
-By model checking the threshold automaton without the need for user-defined invariants and proofs, we drastically reduce the risks of human errors.
-We believe that this holistic verification technique will help verify or identify bugs in other distributed algorithms based on various broadcast primitives.
+By model checking the threshold automaton for any parameters without the need for user-defined invariants and proofs, we drastically reduce the risks of human errors.